-Deformities in new-borns, cancer, reproductive health problems and mental illnesses occur due to this.
+These materials bioaccumulate.
+Which means they enter your body and stay in your fat cells.
 The brain requires fats to function.
-If the fats are contaminated by plastic injected toxins, it might result in a range of brain malfunctions.
+If these fats are contaminated by plastic injected toxins, it might result in a range of brain malfunctions.

 Food in Plastic or Plastic in Food?

 One of the most rampant ways in which plastic contamination is spreading is through your lunch boxes, water packets and food parcels.

 Plastic and heat is a toxic combination.
 When hot food comes into contact with the plastic cover toxins get activated and seep into the food.

 Food grade plastic is not used in water bottles, drink bottles, or food beverage packaging.
 The heat emitted from the sun is enough to activate toxins that seep into its surrounding materials.

 Self-awareness: Reuse, Reduce and Recycle should be your new mantra.
 Sustainable change is only possible if the people of a place become responsible towards it.

 Institutional changes: Government can work on regulating plastic making, availability, disposal, and recycling policies.
 They can ensure better ways of disposal and invest in research, manufacture and marketing of recycling & plastic alternatives.